 4. Make the vendors sign an ethics code.

 The code of ethics will lay out the broad norms of ethics and compliance that vendors must adhere to when performing their duties.
-This should help the vendor realize what kinds of unethical or inappropriate behavior your company won’t allow, and vice versa.
+This should help the vendor realize what unethical or inappropriate behavior your company won’t allow and vice versa.

 Gather Information